Content marketing is among the best digital marketing techniques with some of the highest ROIs in the industry.

 We also have an email course you can check out here.
 The right content for your website might be images, tests, white papers, surveys, quizzes, e-books, interviews or a combination of all of those.

 One of my favorite examples of a masterfully executed marketing strategy is what Crew did with Unsplash.

 Crew started as a freelancer marketplace.
 While searching for a home page image, they decided to hire a photographer and were left with tons of “leftover” images after choosing the ones they would use.

 Every marketer knows what happens with the leftover images – you keep them in a folder on your drive until the end of time and you never repurpose them.

 Crew made a difference.

 They started a series of blog posts – 10 royalty free images every 10 days.
 They thought that even if a few hundred people found it useful, that’d be a win.
-What is the point of anything if you don’t give back at the end of the day.
-What they did was very humble and simple and that’s the key to great marketing – create great value and give back.

 One of the Biggest Open Source Image Sharing Platforms – Unsplash – Was Born